orstavik/JoiComponents/book/chapter1c_slot_style/Problem_VariableExpectations.md

 What does this tell us?
 Quite a lot, actually.
-Once Zsa Zsa Gàbor enters the stage, our mind will start struggling to remember the names and sex of the other people involved. be given a lot It is too difficult for our mind to remember Jane, James and Janet , but we do remember that there were some persons there, and maybe their sex.
+Once Zsa Zsa Gàbor enters the stage, our mind will start struggling to remember the names and gender of the other people involved. be given a lot It is too difficult for our mind to remember Jane, James and Janet , but we do remember that there were some persons there, and maybe their sex.